Contact Us |

 Resources & Links

-Candidates should familiarize themselves with the Georgia Ethics in Government Act.
-Interested candidates should also be aware of City operations, including but not limited to review of the City of Port Wentworth Charter, City Codes/Ordinances, the Constitution of the State of Georgia, and guidelines set forth by the Georgia Government Transparency Campaign Finance Commission (GGTCFC).
+Candidates should familiarize themselves with the Georgia Government Transparency and Campaign Finance Act.
+Interested candidates should also be aware of City operations, including but not limited to review of the City of Port Wentworth Charter, Port Wentworth Code of Ordinances, the Constitution of the State of Georgia, and guidelines set forth by the Georgia Government Transparency Campaign Finance Commission (GGTCFC).

 Chatham County Board of Elections